-If you are a first or second year medical undergraduate student at a Canadian university and are considering a career in psychiatry, the Psychiatry Summer Immersion Program was created for you!
+If you are a first year medical undergraduate student at a Canadian university and are considering a career in psychiatry, the Psychiatry Summer Immersion Program was created for you!
 The program provides an opportunity to explore the field of psychiatry and engage with psychiatrists and psychiatry residents through interactive sessions and clinical observership placements.
-The free, three-day program is held after the academic year end for first and second year medical students.
+The three-day program is held after the academic year end for first year medical students.

 The program is based in Vancouver, BC and includes distributed sites (Kelowna, Prince George, Victoria) where possible, depending on demand.
 Interactive sessions are video-conferenced to/from Vancouver and participating distributed sites.
 Clinical placements take place at various sites in Metro Vancouver and at participating sites throughout BC.